docker/extensions-sdk/README.md

 :warning: **This work is experimental and still in progress, features and APIs detailed are subject to change**

+## Documentation

+The documentation is published at https://docker-desktop-extensions.netlify.app/.

 ## Prerequisites

 To get started with Docker Extensions you will need a specific Docker Desktop build that comes with extension capabilities and the Extensions CLI.